 The Applicant certifies that:

-All mediator/PHA partners must ha mediation services. ave at least one year of experience in providing
+All mediator/PHA partners must have mediation services. at least 1 year of experience in providing

+AND

-ave at least one year of experience in providing grass roots intervention experience.
+All mediator/PHA partners must have mediation training and/or effective gra at least 1 year of experience in providing as roots intervention experience.

 Applicant Signature Date

 Partner Agency Name Date

-Partner Signature ·
+Partner Signature

 Partner Agency Name Date

 Partner Signature